lifecycle-project/ds-upload/changelogs/CORE_DICTIONARY_CHANGELOG.md

 * Fixed requite_age in non-repeated variables
 * Changing the child_id's columntype to character to overcome the maximum integer problem

+**Additional variables**
+Extensions of the core variables by individuals within LifeCycle or workpackages within LifeCycle.

 **Cats and dog variables**

 Contributed by: Angela Pinot de Moira (anpi@sund.ku.dk)